Brackets vs SublimeText3: Which one to choose?

 SublimeText

-Something i like about SublimeText is Mini map that appears on the right side of the editing area, which allows us to move through the entire document easily.
+Something i like about SublimeText is the Mini map that appears on the right side of the editing area, which allows us to move through the entire document easily.
 But as I said at the beginning, in brackets you can also thanks to the Extensions.

 Brackets_MiniMap